 Ingredients Needed

-- Pork carnitas: I love the crispy outer bits that the pork carnitas have, but you can use whatever type of pulled pork you like.
-If you have leftover pork from a pork roast, use that!
+- Pork carnitas: I love the crispy outer bits that the pork carnitas have, but you can use whatever type of leftover pulled pork or pork roast you like.
+I love to use leftover Instant Pot carnitas.

 - Black beans: Canned beans, drained and rinsed, are easy and convenient.